geoffjay/shrt/README.md

 ## Queries

-Queries are available to submit a new URL, read all entries, read a single entry back by ID or by tag, and to delete a single entry by ID.
+Queries are available to submit a new URL, read all entries, read a single entry back by ID, tag, or the shortened URL, and to delete a single entry by ID.

 ### Create